Skip to main content

-The BC Energy Regulator is the province’s independent regulator of oil and gas activities and is responsible for permitting and overseeing petroleum and natural gas operations in British Columbia.
+The BC Energy Regulator is the province’s independent regulator of energy resource activities, including permitting and overseeing energy resource operations in British Columbia.

-The BCER, as an agent of the Crown, fulfills the Crown’s obligation to consult with Indigenous Nations prior to the authorization of activities under the Oil and Gas Activities Act and related specified enactments for which the BCER is the responsible decision maker.
+The BCER, as an agent of the Crown, fulfills the Crown’s obligation to consult with First Nations prior to the authorization of activities under the Energy Resource Activities Act and related specified enactments for which the BCER is the responsible decision maker.

-We look for opportunities to effectively engage with communities across the province of British Columbia to encourage the participation of Indigenous Nations and peoples in processes affecting them.
+We look for opportunities to effectively engage with First Nations across the province with a goal to build relationships, share information and support First Nations' participation in processes affecting them.

 BC Energy Regulator-Indigenous Relations